 For instance, a $10 cash sale would require posting two entries: a debit entry of $10 to an account called "Cash" and a $10 credit entry to an account called "Revenue."

 Bookkeeping can be done on a spreadsheet or a lined piece of paper.
 However, much of the bookkeeping process today is automated, and the software used also intertwines some components of the accounting process.

 The key attributes of a good bookkeeper are being a stickler for accuracy and completeness.
-Because human error can happen to the most thorough bookkeeper, a bookkeeper usually works under the direction of an accountant.
+Because even the most thorough bookkeeper can make mistakes, a bookkeeper usually works under the direction of an accountant.

 Accounting has been called the language of business.
 It is the process of measuring, processing, and communicating financial information.
-Accounting provides the business owner with information on the company's resources, the financing of those resources, and the results the business achieves through their use.
+Accounting provides the business owner with information about the company's resources, finances, and the results the business achieves through their use.

 The function of accounting is to prepare a record of the company's financial affairs.
 Accounting includes the interpretation of the numbers prepared by the bookkeeper to determine the financial health of the business.

 It also includes the presentation of the financial health of a company, which involves preparing financial statements, and indicators that can be derived from them.
 Furthermore, a function of accounting is the preparation of tax and other required financial materials.

 There are two different methods of accounting.
 One is based on the cash you have, and the cash you have received.
 The other is accrual basis accounting.
 If you have an inventory or a possibility of being audited, you are required to use accrual basis accounting under the Generally Accepted Accounting Principles (GAAP), established by the Financial Accounting Standards Board (FASB)

 Cash-based accounting is much simpler than accrual basis accounting.
 In cash-based accounting, you record revenue when you receive it, and record payments when they are made.
 This method is usually limited to small businesses in the service industry that has no inventory.